serversideup/amplitudejs/README.md

 ### Amplitude Song Containers

 In a playlist, you might a scenario where you have elements containing information for a song.
 When active, it's good UX to show that that song is the song that is being played.
-With AmplitudeJS, you can apply an element with a class of "amplitude-song-container" and an attribute of "amplitude-song-index" to correlate the visual display to a song in the list.
+With Amplitude.js, you can apply an element with a class of "amplitude-song-container" and an attribute of "amplitude-song-index" to correlate the visual display to a song in the list.
 When that song is being played, the container will receive a class of "amplitude-active-song-container" so you can style the background or change